Home Recipe IndexAppetizers Kimchi Deviled Eggs Recipe (Korean Deviled Eggs)

 by Emily

 This post may contain affiliate links.
 Please read my disclosure for details at the bottom of this page.
-As an Amazon Associate, I earn from qualifying purchases on this kimchi deviled eggs recipe.
-We hope you enjoy learning how to make these Korean deviled eggs!
+As an Amazon Associate, I earn from qualifying purchases on this kimchi deviled eggs recipe article!
+I hope you enjoy learning how to make these Korean deviled eggs!

-Growing up in the south, we always shared deviled eggs during major family holidays such as Easter or Christmas.
-Because these delicious bite-sized treats are a favorite in my family, it was one of the first southern foods I introduced to my husband when we started dating.
-Coming from South Korea, he had never heard of or tasted deviled eggs before that point.
-Now, as a blended international family, my husband and I developed this kimchi deviled eggs recipe as a Korean Southern fusion dish!
+Growing up in the south, deviled eggs were often shared during major family holidays such as Easter or Christmas.
+Because these delicious bite-sized treats are a favorite in my family, it was one of the first foods I introduced to my husband when we started dating.
+Coming from South Korea, he had never heard of or tasted deviled eggs.

-We took one of my favorite southern spring recipes and combined it with traditional Korean flavors.
+As a blended international family, my husband and I developed this recipe as a Korean-Southern fusion dish!
+We took one of my favorite recipes and combined it with traditional Korean flavors.
 The outcome is a delicious fusion of our two cultures!
 We hope you enjoy this recipe!

 What Are Deviled Eggs?

 If you try making deviled eggs, you will soon have the perfect appetizer or side dish to serve during potlucks, holidays, picnics, and family gatherings!
-You can try making our classic southern-style deviled eggs or our kimchi deviled eggs recipe below!
+You can try making my classic southern-style deviled eggs, which are linked here.
+Or, my kimchi deviled eggs recipe is directly below!

-Kimchi is a traditional Korean side dish (banchan) made by fermenting different types of vegetables, such as napa cabbage or radish.
+Kimchi is a traditional Korean side dish (banchan) made by salting and fermenting different types of vegetables, such as napa cabbage or radish.

-In South Korea, there are hundreds of varieties of kimchi made with different fermenting methods and vegetables.
+In South Korea, there are hundreds of varieties of kimchi made with different vegetables and fermentation methods.

 Examples of Different Types of Kimchi: